-Freehold and Leasehold properties, which comprise the Council's property portfolio, are valued as a minimum on a five-year rolling basis by its Appointed Contractors, Wilks Head & Eve LLP.
+Freehold and Leasehold properties, which comprise the Council's property portfolio, are valued on a five-year rolling basis by its Appointed Contractors, Wilks Head & Eve LLP.
 Valuations have been undertaken in accordance with the RICS Appraisal and Valuation Standards published by the Royal Institution of Chartered Surveyors, except those not considered by the valuer to be necessary for the purposes of the valuation.
 Plant and Machinery that are normally associated with a building, such as lifts, have been reflected in the valuation.

-At 31 March 2022 a review was undertaken to ensure that property values are materially correct.
-This resulted in an increase revaluation of £104.715m in net revaluation reserves.
-These are detailed in Note 13 (movement in PPE) under revaluation gains & losses as at 31 March 2022 and recognised in Surplus/ Deficit on provision of services.
+At 31 March 2023 a review is undertaken to ensure that property values are materially correct.
+This resulted in an increase revaluation of £70.464m in net revaluation reserves.
+These are detailed in Note 13 (movement in PPE) under revaluation gains & losses as at 31 March 2023 and recognised in Surplus/ Deficit on provision of services.